 What, are you kidding?

 The European guidelines provide “a stable basis for facts safety, establishing clear responsibilities for corporations that collect private statistics and clear rights for users whose statistics are amassed,” it says.
-“These are protections that everyone customer has to be entitled to irrespective of where they’re placed,” I spoke with Jeffrey Chester, govt director of the Center for Digital Democracy and co-author of the letter.
-He referred that as long as any discussion of internet law is couched in ambiguous terms, Zuckerberg will say he’s flexible.
+“These are protections that every customer has to be entitled to irrespective of where they’re placed,” I spoke with Jeffrey Chester, govt director of the Center for Digital Democracy and co-author of the letter.
+He said that as long as any discussion of internet law is couched in ambiguous terms, Zuckerberg will say he’s flexible.
 Put something concrete before him, and there will be pushback.

 Related Articles :